gavinwahl/django-postgres-queue/README.rst

 ==============
 These recipes aren't officially supported features of `django-postgres-queue`.
 We provide them so that you can mimick some of the common features in other task queues.

-`ALWAYS_EAGER`
+`CELERY_ALWAYS_EAGER`
 --------------
-Celery uses the `ALWAYS_EAGER` setting to run a task immediately, without queueing it for a worker.
+Celery uses the `CELERY_ALWAYS_EAGER` setting to run a task immediately, without queueing it for a worker.
 It could be used during tests, and while debugging in a development environment with any workers turned off.

 .. code:: python

     class EagerAtLeastOnceQueue(AtLeastOnceQueue):
         def enqueue(self, *args, **kwargs):
             job = super().enqueue(*args, **kwargs)
-            if settings.CELERY_ALWAYS_EAGER:
+            if settings.QUEUE_ALWAYS_EAGER:
                 self.run_job(job)
             return job